 Our current and prospective competitors are numerous and include both traditional and non-traditional trading venues.
 These include regulated markets, multilateral trading facilities ("MTFs") and a wide range of over-the-counter ("OTC") services provided by market makers, banks, brokers and other financial market participants.
 Please see the discussion under "Competition" in the description of each of our businesses under "Our Business-Our Products and Services" for a list of our principal competitors in each of our businesses.
 Some of these competitors are among our largest customers or are owned by our customers.
 In particular, in equity options trading we have faced increased pressure on pricing and market share in recent years, in particular from new entrants to the market that have fee structures that are significantly lower than ours.
-We also face significant and growing competition from financial institutions that have the ability to divert trading volumes from us.
-For example, banks and brokers may assume the role of principal and act as counterparty to orders originating from their customers, thus "internalising" order flow that would otherwise be transacted on one of our exchanges.
+We also face significant and brokers may assume the role of principal and act as counterparty to orders originating from their customers, thus "internalising" order flow that would otherwise be transacted on one of our exchanges.
 Banks and brokers may also enter into bilateral trading arrangements by matching their order flows, depriving our exchanges of potential trading volumes.
 We therefore face competition both from new entrants into our markets as well as from existing market participants such as banks and liquidity providers who sponsor new initiatives.